devopsgroup-io/catapult/README.md

             * useful when you cannot or do not wish to host the Test/QC website at the `domain`
         * appends the `domain_tld_override` for Environments
             * dev.example.com.mycompany.com, test.example.com.mycompany.com, qc.example.com.mycompany.com, example.com.mycompany.com
-        * PLEASE NOTE: When removing this option from a website with `software`, you need to manually replace URLs in the database respective to the `software_workflow` option.
+        * PLEASE NOTE: When removing this option from a website with `software:`, you need to manually replace URLs in the database respective to the `software_workflow:` option.
             * ie `vagrant ssh mycompany.com-test-redhat-mysql`
             * `php /catapult/provisioners/redhat/installers/wp-cli.phar --allow-root --path="/var/www/repositories/apache/example.com/(webroot if applicable)" search-replace ":\/\/(www\.)?(dev\.|test\.)?(example\.com\.mycompany\.com)" "://example.com" --regex`
 * `force_auth:`